curbengh/curbengh.github.io/source/_posts/hide-folders-caja-side-pane.md

 XDG_VIDEOS_DIR="$HOME/Videos"
 ```

 To hide the Videos folder, simply edit the line to `XDG_VIDEOS_DIR="$HOME"`.
-Repeat this for other folders.
+Repeat this for other folders, **except** for Desktop folder.
+If you hide the Desktop folder, all folders in Home will show up on the desktop.

 Re-launch Caja.
 Those folders will show up under Bookmarks, instead of Computer.
 Hide them by right click > Remove.